bkoering/ExpoCipher/README.md

 Language: Python v3.6.4

 Encrypt and decrypt a text file using an exponentiation cipher.
-A public key and private key are provided, new keys can be generated when running the program.
+A public key and private key are provided.
+New keys can be generated when running the program.

 Files
 pubkey.txt      -   key used for encryption